Elon Musk's L.A. freeway tunnel won't see the light of day

 Elon Musk's Boring Company announced Tuesday that it has pulled the plug on a project that appeared to be nothing more than a subterranean pipe dream.

 The company announced Tuesday that it was withdrawing plans, unveiled in 2017, for a high-tech transportation tunnel below the 405 freeway along Los Angeles' Westside.
-In a statement the Boring Company claimed the withdrawal was the result of a settlement with community groups that sued the city of Los Angeles over its move to exempt the project from the sluggish environmental review process.
+In a statement the Boring Company claimed the withdrawal was the result of a settlement with community groups.
+Those groups sued Los Angeles over its plan to exempt the project from environmental review requirements.

 "The parties (The Boring Company, Brentwood Residents Coalition, Sunset Coalition, and Wendy-Sue Rosen) have amicably settled the matter of Brentwood Residents Coalition et al. v.
 City of Los Angeles (TBC -- The Boring Company)," a statement sent by a Boring spokesman said.
 "The Boring Company is no longer seeking the development of the Sepulveda test tunnel and instead seeks to construct an operational tunnel at Dodger Stadium."